 Given the nature of the activities that you will perform by participating in the Program, you should be highly skilled as a cybersecurity professional and believe that you will likely be able to succeed in your attempted rescue of the Protocol.
 If you cannot make these commitments, you should seriously consider the potential risks before engaging in the Program, including the risk that you might inadvertently violate relevant laws or regulations by seeking to undertake an Eligible Funds Rescue.

-Failing to notify the Protocol Community that you are attempting a rescue may block your ability to obtain the Reward
+Failing to notify the Protocol Community that you are attempting a rescue may block your ability to obtain Rewards

-As provided for in the Program Agreement, you should notify the Protocol Community that you are engaging in the Program, proper ways to contact the Protocol Community will be provided in the Program Agreement.
+As provided for in the Program Agreement, you should notify the Protocol Community that you are engaging in the Program.
+The proper ways to contact the Protocol Community will be provided in the Program Agreement.

 Failure to successfully send all Returnable Assets to the Asset Recovery Address may prevent you from getting a Bounty

-Certain Protocol Communities may require you to deposit all Returnable Assets to the Asset Recovery Address, and failure to do so could constitute a violation of the terms of the Agreement.
-Moreover, even if you put a lot of work into trying to save assets or succeed in recovering most of them, there is no guarantee that you will receive any sort of reward or compensation for your effort and time.
+Some Protocol Communities will allow you to set aside of offset your share of the Bounty before returning the balance of Returnable Assets however certain Protocol Communities may require you to return all Returnable Assets to the Asset Recovery Address, and failure to do so could constitute a violation of the terms of the Agreement with them.
+If you fail to do comply with the Protocol Community’s rules around this, there is no guarantee that you will receive any sort of reward or compensation for your effort and time.

+Please check the Protocol Community’s rules around this as stated on their Whitehat Program site.

 Legal proceedings ongoing, pending, or threatened against you may make you ineligible for the Program

-If you are involved in any legal proceedings or think you may be before completing your obligations and receiving your Reward under the Program Agreement, you should not engage the Program.
+If you are involved in any legal proceedings that will have a material adverse effect on your ability to conduct the tasks required under the Agreement or think you may be before completing your obligations and receiving your Reward under the Program Agreement, you should not engage the Program.

 You agree to follow certain procedures in case you become eligible for a Bounty and it is not delivered in a timely manner or the amount of the Bounty is disputed